DIY FLOATING SHELVES

 Last week I shared the changes I made to our dated corner cabinet space.
 After having the cabinet removed, I added new flooring, new trim and shiplapped the walls….oh, and I went a little crazy painting everything black. 🙂

-4×8 Sheet of plywood (Amount needed is once again dependent on shelf dimensions)
+- 4×8 3/4″ thick plywood sheets (Amount needed is once again dependent on shelf dimensions)

 I chose to rip my 2×4’s down to 2×3’s, but this step is not necessary.
 All of your supports will be covered with plywood, so they will not be visible.